Curvature interaction in collective space: Determination of the coupling constant

-Where we have introduced the curvature-energy constant $a_R$, which will be determined now.\\ Our choice for an appropriate macroscopic model is the finite range liquid drop model FRLDM.
-It is widely used and documented in detailref\cite{nix}.\\ We will vary only a subset of parameters, namely, the volume-energy $a_v$, the volume-asymmetry $k_v$, the surface-energy $a_s$ and the surface-asymmetry $k_s$ constants, which generate the major contributions for the calculated masses, keeping all other parameters at their original values.\\ We define the finite range liquid drop model with curvature ($FRLDMC$):
+Our choice for an appropriate macroscopic model is the finite range liquid drop model FRLDM.
+It is widely used and documented in detail \cite{nix}.

+We shall vary only a subset of parameters, namely, the volume-energy $a_v$, the volume-asymmetry $k_v$, the surface-energy $a_s$ and the surface-asymmetry $k_s$ constants, which generate the major contributions for the calculated masses, keeping all other parameters at their original values.